 Tv will have played a big part in your money mindset.
 My balanced view of money came from watching Dallas and Dynasty.
 No, more like Only Fools and Horses.

-How you were exposed to rich and famous lifestyles without any understanding of how or if they were as wealthy as they looked may have skewed your thoughts on money.
+How you were exposed to rich and famous lifestyles without understanding how or if they were as wealthy as they looked may have skewed your thoughts on money.

 Nowadays, celebrity culture means you can see the “lives” people are leading 24/7.
 But have no idea if or how they are earning or paying for what they do or have.
-Are they affording it, affording the interest payments or it’s all a mirage?
+Are they affording the interest payments, or is it all a mirage?

 “You never know who’s swimming naked until the tide goes out